CodingBobby/codingbobby.github.io/projects/chaotic-shapes.md

 ---
 {: data-content="footnotes"}

-[^convergence]: Depending on the form of $$z$$ and the numbers of iterations reached before diverging out of the set bounds, the displayed pixels are coloured differently.
+[^convergence]: Depending on the form of $$z$$ and the number of iterations reached before diverging out of the set bounds, the displayed pixels are coloured differently.
 Pickover introduced three tests in his book *CPCB*[^pickover-book] and accidentally found a fourth one because of a bug in his code.

 [^pickover-book]: C.A.
 Pickover, 1990. \"Computers, Pattern, Chaos, and Beauty\".
 St. Martin's Press. pp 102–104, p 119.
 ISBN: 0312041233.